How much does a funeral cost in the Northern Territory?

 The Northern Territory has the least funeral pricing data of any Australian state or territory.
-No funeral director price lists were available from any source in our research.
-The ranges in this guide are aggregator estimates and cemetery fee schedules only.
+Almost no funeral director price lists were available from any source in our research.
+The ranges in this guide rest on aggregator estimates and cemetery fee schedules.

-What we do know: Thorak Regional Cemetery (managed by Litchfield Council) publishes a fee schedule, and its fees are among the lowest in Australia.
+What we do know: Thorak Regional Cemetery (managed by Litchfield Council) publishes a fee schedule, and its burial fees are among the lowest in Australia, though its cremation fee sits at the top of the national range.
 Beyond cemetery fees, however, the NT is largely a black box for funeral pricing.

 Data confidence: low.
 This is the lowest-confidence state page in this series.
-No funeral director pricing data exists for the NT.
+Only one NT funeral director publishes a base package price.
 Treat all ranges as rough estimates.

 Direct cremation in the NT